Historical Caption of Captain Cheah Leong Voon RMN (Rtd)

 How miscalculated Cheah was, he was notified some time later after his return that he was successfully shortlisted.
 This time around, the new lines of arguments that Cheah used to cajole his parents were – travel 1st class, immediate regular income, free board and lodging, free uniform, training overseas, overseas allowance, etc. Poverty versus signing up, Cheah’s odd were definitely better, the parents relented.

-This first batch of nine cadets was neither ad-hoc nor incidental like the earlier two individuals; it was planned and projected.
-In fact, they were all told by Capt H. E. H. Nichols, the first Commanding Officer (CO) of the Malayan Naval Forces, that in a matter of 15 years, one of the 11 Malayan Naval Cadets would command the Navy.
+This first batch of nine cadets’ selection was actually more aligned to the navy’s original forecast for six trainees; the earlier intakes were only successful in admitting individuals, and on two different occasions.
+In fact, they were all told by Capt H. E. H. Nicholls RN, the first Senior Officer of the RMN (SORMN) of the Malayan Naval Force, that in a matter of 15 years, one of the 11 Malayan Naval Cadets would command the Navy.
 We know today that Tan Sri K Thanabalasingam and Dato’ Mohd Zain Mohd Salleh, both from this first batch of nine, rose up in rank to become the first and second Chief Naval Staff (CNS) respectively, with Thanabalasingam taking over in December 1967, much earlier than had been predicted.

 Arguably, one of the pace setters in his cadet days, Cheah passed all his regulated, practical and professional exams timely; meritoriously and progressively he advanced in rank and seniority.
 He successfully passed out of BRNC and was despatched to the next phase - sea training.